Error Estimates for Nitsche's Method on Approximate Domains: Introduction

 \section{Introduction}

 The weak imposition of Dirichlet boundary conditions by Nitsche's method~\cite{MR341903} is a standard tool in finite element analysis.
 While originally developed for fitted meshes, Nitsche's method plays a central role in unfitted or embedded discretizations, where the computational mesh does not conform to the physical boundary.
 In such settings, the boundary is typically approximated by a surrogate geometry.
 Approximate geometries also arise in the discretization of CAD models, surface triangulations, data-driven geometries obtained from measurements, and in simulations involving evolving or implicitly defined domains.
 Geometry approximation leads to a variational crime in the sense of Strang~\cite{MR305547}, where the discrete bilinear and linear forms are assembled on an approximate domain~\cite{MR421108,MR842644,MR2915563}.
 A key question is how such geometric perturbations affect the accuracy of the numerical solution, and in particular whether their impact differs across commonly used norms.
-In the classical fitted setting, Bramble, Dupont, and Thom\'ee~\cite{MR343657} showed that boundary approximation errors can be compensated by boundary value corrections (BVC).
+In the classical fitted setting, Bramble, Dupont, and Thom\'ee~\cite{MR343657} showed that boundary approximation errors in a Nitsche formulation can be compensated by boundary value corrections.
 In modern unfitted methods, in particular within the CutFEM framework~\cite{MR3416285,BuHaLaZa25}, related ideas have been successfully employed; see, e.g.,~\cite{MR3739212}, where optimal convergence is recovered by combining Nitsche's method with a Taylor expansion of the boundary data in the normal direction.
+Isoparametric finite elements have also been analysed for unfitted Nitsche based discretizations \cite{MR3829164, MR3975696}, yielding optimal convergence rates.

+Existing analyses typically focus on recovering optimal convergence through boundary value corrections or higher-order geometry approximations.
+In contrast, the present work keeps the geometry errors explicit throughout the estimates and quantifies their different effects on the energy norm, $H^1$-seminorm, and $L^2$-norm.

+The analysis in this work is carried out under the assumption that both the exact boundary $\partial\Omega$ and the approximate boundary $\partial\Omega_\delta$ are smooth.
+While this setting covers a broad class of geometric perturbations and approximations, it excludes polygonal and piecewise smooth geometries arising, for example, from piecewise linear level-set representations commonly used in unfitted finite element methods.
+Such geometries are nevertheless considered in the numerical experiments to investigate the practical behavior of the method beyond the scope of the present theory.

 \paragraph{Contributions.} We study Nitsche's method posed on a perturbed domain $\Omega_\delta$ and quantify how geometric errors affect the approximation.
 The analysis is carried out in an abstract CutFEM setting under standard stability and consistency assumptions.
 Our main contributions are as follows: \begin{itemize} \item We prove an energy norm estimate